 What fish can they be kept with?

 Neocaridina shrimp are peaceful creatures.
 They can make friends with many other fish so long as they are small, calm, and non-aggressive.
-We found that they harmonize well with Celestial Pearl Danio or Galaxy Rasbor, Chilli Rasbora, corydora fish, ramshorn snail, or nerite snail.
+We found that they harmonize well with Celestial Pearl Danio or Galaxy Rasbora, Chilli Rasbora, Strawberry Rasbora, Rasbora Kubotai, corydora fish, ramshorn snail, or nerite snail.
 Despite the fact, your shrimp are still considered vulnerable and easily harmed by small fish, especially those that are active and mobile.

 Avoiding angel fish, goldfish, bettas (some apply), cichlids, pacu, and discus as they are widely known for their aggressive tendency.
 If your shrimp suffer constant stress, they may turn pale or even die.